wrapp-archive/rake-uglifier/README.md

 # Defaults to all file ending in .js
 :assets

+# A list of regexps to ignore
+# Default to all minified files
+:assets

 # A booleaning indicating whether or not to create source maps
 :create_source_map